lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   the last tile of a window that is not the last one of the SCHC packet.
   By extension, such a window is called an All-0 window.

-  N is the size of the FCN field, in bits.
-It is defined for each SCHC F/R mode, Profile and Rule ID.
-  Since All-1 is special, the highest value of FCN (an unsigned integer), called MAX_WIND_FCN, theoretically is (2^N)-2.
+  The highest value of FCN (an unsigned integer) is called MAX_WIND_FCN.
-  However, each SCHC F/R mode or Profile is free to specify for MAX_WIND_FCN a value lower than (2^N)-2.
-  The rationale is that MAX_WIND_FCN finely controls the size of the Bitmap in the SCHC ACK message, which may be critical to some LPWAN technologies.

-* Datagram Tag (DTag).
-The DTag field is optional.

-  When there is no DTag, there can be only one fragmented SCHC Packet in transit.
-  In other words, only after all its fragments have been transmitted can another fragmented SCHC Packet be sent.

-  If present, DTag MUST be set to the same value for all SCHC Fragments carrying the same SCHC Packet, and to different values for different SCHC Packets.
-  Using this field, the sender can interleave fragments from different SCHC Packets, while the receiver can still tell them apart.

-  If a SCHC ACK message is sent, it MUST carry the same DTag value as the SCHC Fragments for the same SCHC Packet.

-  The presence and size of the DTag field is defined by each SCHC F/R mode for each Rule ID value.
-  For each new SCHC Packet processed by the sender under the same F/R mode and same RuleID, DTag MUST be sequentially increased, from 0 to (2^T) – 1 wrapping back from (2^T) - 1 to 0, where T is the size of DTag in bits.

-* W: The W field is optional.
-It is only present if windows are used.

-  This field carries information pertaining to the window number a SCHC F/R message relates to.
-  It MUST carry the same value for all SCHC F/R messages pertaining to the same window.

-  The presence of W and its size (called M, in bits) is defined for each F/R mode and Rule ID.

-  Depending on the mode and Profile, W may carry the full window number, or just the least significant bit or any other partial representation of the window number.
+  Since All-1 is reserved, MAX_WIND_FCN MUST be stricly less that (2^N)-1.

 * Message Integrity Check (MIC).
   This field is optional.
 If present, it only appears in the All-1 SCHC Fragments.
+  Its presence and size (called T, in bits) is defined by each Profile for each Rule ID.

-  See {{IntegrityChecking}} for details on the computation of the MIC.
+  See {{IntegrityChecking}} for the MIC default size, default polynomials and details on its computation.

 * C (integrity Check): C is a 1-bit field.
   This field is used in the SCHC ACK message to report on the reassembled SCHC Packet integrity check (see {{IntegrityChecking}}).

   A value of 1 tells that the integrity check was performed and is successful.
   A value of 0 tells that the integrity check was not performed, or that is was a failure.

-* Bitmap.
-The Bitmap is used together with windows.
+* Truncated Bitmap.
+The Truncated Bitmap is used together with windows and Bitmaps (see {{Bitmap}}).
-  It is a bit field that may be maintained by the sender during the fragmentation and by the receiver during the reassembly of a fragmented SCHC Packet.
-  A truncated version MAY be send in a SCHC ACK message.
+  Its presence and size is defined for each F/R mode for each Rule ID.

+  This field appears in the SCHC ACK message to report on the receiver Bitmap (see {{BitmapTrunc}}).

 ## SCHC F/R Message Formats {#Fragfor}

-This section defines the SCHC Fragment format, the SCHC ACK format, the SCHC ACK REQ format and the SCHC Abort formats.
+This section defines the SCHC Fragment formats, the SCHC ACK format, the SCHC ACK REQ format and the SCHC Abort formats.

 ### SCHC Fragment format

 A SCHC Fragment conforms to the general format shown in {{Fig-FragFormat}}.
 It comprises a SCHC Fragment Header and a SCHC Fragment Payload.
 The SCHC Fragment Payload carries one or several tile(s).
-In addition, the last SCHC Fragment of a SCHC Packet carries just enough padding bits as needed to fill up an L2 Word.
-The SCHC Fragment is the data unit passed on to the L2 for transmission.

 ~~~~
 +-----------------+-----------------------+~~~~~~~~~~~~~~~~~~~~~